 Data from epidemiological studies of pregnant women exposed to bupropion in the first trimester have not identified an increased risk of congenital malformations overall (see Data).
 There are risks to the mother associated with untreated depression in pregnancy (see Clinical Considerations).
 When bupropion was administered to pregnant rats during organogenesis, there was no evidence of fetal malformations at doses up to approximately 11 times the maximum recommended human dose (MRHD) of 400 mg/day.
-When given to pregnant rabbits during organogenesis, non-dose-related increases in incidence of fetal malformations, and skeletal variations were observed at doses approximately equal to the MRHD and greater.
+When given to pregnant rabbits during organogenesis, non-dose-related increases in incidence of fetal malformations, and skeletal variations were organogenesis, non-dose-related increases in incidence of tetal mairormaturis, and secretar variations read-observed at doses approximately equal to the MRHD and greater.
 Decreased fetal weights were seen at doses twice the MRHD and greater (see Animal Data).

 The estimated background risk for major birth defects and miscarriage is unknown for the indicated population.
 All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
-In the U.S. general population, the estimated background risk of major birth defects and of miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defect, and of miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.